ayush-kumar-1/thesis/README.md

 female, and two nine-year-old boys.
 To account for household composition, the concept of Adult Male Equivalents (AME) can be used.
 AME standardizes the size of a household by total energy expenditure (TEE).
-A person's TEE is the amount of energy a person is predicted to use in one day based on age, sex, and weight.
+A person’s TEE is the amount of energy a person is predicted to use in one day based on age, sex, and weight.
 AME takes various TEE measures and standardizes them to the average TEE for an adult male.
 An adult male will have an AME of one, and other demographics will have AME